petsc/petsc/doc/manual/ksp.rst

    MatSetOption(mat,MAT_STRUCTURAL_SYMMETRY_ETERNAL,PETSC_TRUE (or PETSC_FALSE)).

-Using this information allows the algorithm to skip the unnecessary computations.
+Using this information allows the algorithm to skip unnecessary computations.

-**Trouble shooting algebraic multigrid methods:** If ``PCGAMG``, *ML*, *AMGx* or *hypre* does not perform well the first thing to try is one of the other methods.
-Often the default parameters or just the strengths of different algorithms can fix performance problems or provide useful information to guide further debugging.
+**Troubleshooting algebraic multigrid methods:** If ``PCGAMG``, *ML*, *AMGx* or *hypre* does not perform well; the first thing to try is one of the other methods.
+Often, the default parameters or just the strengths of different algorithms can fix performance problems or provide useful information to guide further debugging.
 There are several sources of poor performance of AMG solvers and often special purpose methods must be developed to